cloudspeech/houdini-talk/short-essay.md

 ### 3. Situation: Microfrontends

-The idea of Microfrontends is to embed JavaScript apps inside plain old HTML pages.
+The idea of Microfrontends in a nutshell is this:

+> embed apps in HTML.

+Such apps are written in JavaScript, and can be placed _somewhere_ on web pages.

 If you do it right, teams can then deploy and maintain those apps _independent_ of your site releases, which is a huge win.